allenai/dolma3/datasets/dolmino2/meta-reasoning/code-meta-reasoning/README.md

 #### Dataset Selection and Generation

-For code generation capabilities, we use [APPS](https://huggingface.co/datasets/codeparrot/apps), [TACO](https://huggingface.co/datasets/BAAI/TACO), [OpenCodeReasoning](https://huggingface.co/datasets/nvidia/OpenCodeReasoning), and [tulu-3-sft-personas-code](https://huggingface.co/datasets/allenai/tulu-3-sft-personas-code) to generate data.
-In particular, APPS and TACO are subsets of OpenCodeReasoning.
-We use o4-mini to generate comprehensive metadata annotations for these coding datasets.
-Each problem includes annotations covering problem classification, difficulty analysis, solution approaches, common implementation pitfalls, and code verification methods.
-We then use these annotations to generate data for each task using GPT-4.1.
+For code generation capabilities, we use [OpenCodeReasoning](https://huggingface.co/datasets/nvidia/OpenCodeReasoning) and [tulu-3-sft-personas-code](https://huggingface.co/datasets/allenai/tulu-3-sft-personas-code) to generate data.
+Inspired by the annotation categories in the [Pandalla-math](https://huggingface.co/datasets/pandalla/pandalla-math-dataset-v1.0) dataset (which we use for our math-meta-reasoning source), we first use o4-mini to generate comprehensive metadata annotations, in categories of problem classification, difficulty analysis, solution approaches, common implementation pitfalls, and code verification methods.
+These annotations are then inserted as supplementary information in the task prompts -- see the task prompts for specific annotation types used by task.
+Using these prompts, we generate data for each task using GPT-4.1.

 Prompts for each task can be found in `task_prompts` folder.